MusicPlayerDaemon/ncmpc/doc/index.rst

 ----

-When ncmpc starts it tries to read user-defined key bindings from the :file:`~/.ncmpc/keys` file.
+When ncmpc starts it tries to read user-defined key bindings from the :file:`$XDG_CONFIG_HOME/ncmpc/keys` (usuallu :file:`~/.config/ncmpc/keys`) file.
 If no user-defined key bindings are found then ncmpc tries to load the global key bindings from :file:`$SYSCONFDIR/ncmpc/keys` (the actual path is displayed on the help screen).